nandinisankarabukta-git/checkout-flow-optimization/README.md

 | Payment Auth Rate | 91.8% | 92.9% | +1.2pp | — | Pass |
 | Avg Order Value | $256.82 | $259.19 | +$2.37 | — | Pass |

-Even though the treatment showed a higher conversion rate, the difference was not statistically significant at a 95% confidence level.
+In plain terms, the new checkout design showed a **slightly higher conversion rate** (37.8% vs. 36.9%), but the improvement wasn’t large enough to be statistically significant.
-However, all **guardrails passed**, meaning the new checkout design did not negatively impact other business metrics.
+The p-value (0.3566) indicates that the difference could easily have occurred by random chance.

+However, the experiment confirmed something equally important — the treatment didn’t harm any **guardrail metrics**.
+Payment success rates and average order values both stayed healthy, meaning the new design is at least as safe and stable as the existing one.

+In real-world terms, this is a valuable result: the team can safely run the test longer or with more traffic before deciding whether to roll out the new design.

 ### 6) Sensitivity and Power Analysis
-To understand data requirements for future experiments, a **power analysis** was run.
+To understand how much data would be needed to reach a reliable conclusion, a **power analysis** was performed.
-It showed that detecting a 1.5 percentage point lift would require roughly **50,000 users per variant** to achieve 80% statistical power.
+It found that detecting a 1.5 percentage point lift would require around **50,000 users per variant** to achieve 80% power.

-This step demonstrated the real-world trade-off between traffic volume, experiment duration, and confidence level.
+This explains why the experiment result, while positive, was statistically inconclusive — the sample size was too small to confidently prove the effect.
+This mirrors what often happens in real A/B testing, where promising results need larger datasets or longer run times to reach statistical confidence.

 ### 7) Visualization and Reporting
 The project includes both static and interactive reporting components: